-So, now you know why too much sugar can lead to inflammation, which in turn can cause obesity, heart disease and a general lack of balance.
+So, now you know the answer to the question does sugar can lead to inflammation.
+Inflammation in turn can cause obesity, heart disease and a general lack of balance.
 It’s time to take charge and reduce your consumption of unnecessary sugars.
 There are so many healthy foods and recipes that you can include in your diet that don’t contain added sugars and instead are full of nutritious vitamins and antioxidants that will help you stay healthy.
 Need some ideas?
 How about our Raspberries, Blueberries and Dates Smoothie or Eggplant “Meatballs” and Veggie Spaghetti?

 Once you discover all the ways you can eat without adding sugar, you won’t even miss it!